 Travelling Around Scotland

 If you are spending most of your time visiting the large cities or towns then it is perfectly possible to do so by public transport.
-Good links exist between major cities like Glasgow, Edinburgh, Dundee, Aberdeen and Inverness, and once there you will also find that getting around the city by public transport or taxi is relatively easy.
-However, if you intend to explore our wonderful countryside then you will either need a car or the services of a specialist tour provider.
+Good links exist between major cities like Glasgow, Edinburgh, Dundee, Aberdeen, Perth and Inverness, and once there you will also find that getting around those cities by public transport or taxi is relatively easy.
+However, if you intend to explore our wonderful countryside then you will probably find it easier with a car or the services of a specialist tour provider.

-Many people are worried about driving on the “wrong” side of the road, but be assured that it is simple and you’ll be fine as long as you take it carefully.
+Many people are worried about driving on the “wrong” side of the road, but be assured that it is simpler than many imagine and you’ll be fine as long as you take it carefully.
 We only have 5 million people living in the country so away from the major cities, you will rarely be in heavy traffic.

-Just a word of caution if you intend sampling some of our fine whisky or delicious beers – Scotland has strict drink drive laws and at the time of writing the legal limit is just 50mg in every 100ml of blood.
+Just a word of caution if you intend sampling some of our fine whisky, superb craft gin or delicious beers – Scotland has strict drink drive laws and at the time of writing the legal limit is just 50mg in every 100ml of blood.
 This means even 1 drink can put you over the limit.
 Our advice is to not drink at all if you are driving.

 A Sat Nav / GPS or Paper Map